FangxiuWan/TECO-CNP-Sv1.0/README.md

 - **LAPACKE**: A C interface to LAPACK, which allows easier integration of LAPACK functionality into C/C++ programs.

 # Create compiled Fortran modules and run model
-To generate the compiled Fortran modules and run model, please execute the runtecocnp.sh script in your terminal using the following command
+To generate the compiled Fortran modules and run model, please execute the runtecocnp.sh script in your terminal using the following command.
 During the peer review stage, a one-year forcing dataset has been made available to demonstrate the model's functionality.

 ```console